UWPCE-PythonCert/ProgrammingInPython/source/exercises/string_formatting.rst

 Task Two
 --------

-Using your results from Task One, repeat the exercise, but this time using an alternate type of format string (hint: think about alternative ways to use .format() (keywords anyone?), and also consider f-strings if you've not used them already).
+Using your results from Task One, repeat the exercise, but this time use an alternate type of format string (hint: think about alternative ways to use .format() (keywords anyone?, or indexes?), and also consider f-strings if you've not used them already).

 Task Three